Selling is a lot about psychology.

 Also comparing yourself to other brands that do the same as you is a contrast that can work.

-You don’t have to name those other brands but you can say that you are the only company in your sector that has telephone customer service or that your sneakers are made in Europe not in poor countries with very low wages.
+You don’t have to name those other brands but you can say that you are the only company in your industry that can be reached by phone or that your sneakers are made in Europe not in poor countries with very low wages.

 It’s a simple comparison that works.